 This hike is not for the faint at heart, but my god the views at the end make it worth it.
 Rattlesnake Ledge Hike is located 35 minutes from downtown Seattle.
 This trail is 1.9 miles to the top but the entire time you are hiking uphill.
 And when I say the entire time, I mean the entire time!
 It took roughly 1 hour and 15 minutes to get to the top and 40 minutes to walk back down.
 Make sure to bring loads of water, a snack for when you reach the top, and wear comfortable shoes.
 When you’re finished you can cool off by swimming in the lake!

 Sunset Drinks at The Nest

-This bar is located in the Thompson Hotel and has some pretty epic views of the city.
+Another favorite in this Seattle Travel Guide is The Nest.
+It’s located in the Thompson Hotel and has some pretty epic views of Seattle.
 It’s the perfect place for a cocktail before dinner.
 It can get pretty busy during the weekends so plan to visit during the week!
 The Pea Diddy cocktail is a favorite.